ucd-eec172/project-website-example/README.md

 It is meant for deployment on GitHub Pages, but can be deployed anywhere that can host static pages.

-After the software dependencies are installed, and you've written the page's content in markdown, you can build the webpage by simply invoking `make` in your terminal at the top level of the repository.
+**After the software dependencies are installed, *and you've written the page's content in markdown*, you can build the webpage by simply invoking `make` in your terminal at the top level of the repository.**

+Note that make will not do anything unless you've modified files in the `markdown` folder

 ### Usage